T30 Journal โ Privacy Policy

 - Both partners’ Firebase UIDs and display names on partnership documents

 Partner content is user-generated.
 When sharing is active, a copy of shared data is stored in Firebase Firestore under a partnership document accessible to both connected partners.
 Shared photos are uploaded to Firebase Storage.
 Each partner controls what they share.
+Content you intentionally share with a partner (check-ins, reports, photos, messages, live location) remains readable by that partner; client-side encryption applies to your private journal sync and to encrypted contact-profile fields, not to shared partner content both of you are meant to access.

 2.4 App Settings and Preferences